How to Build a Custom AI Agent from Scratch: Step-by-Step Guide for Developers

 run_conversation("Remember my name is Alice.")

-Step 8: Format and Deliver Output
+Step 8: Output Formatting and Delivery

 Step 9: Build a User Interface or API Layer